FuelRats/FuelRats-API-Docs/beta.md

 Documentation is available [here](https://docs.fuelrats.dev) (Work in progress).

 Until a beta version of the website front-end with oauth client management is available you may contact xlexious to create a user and OAuth client on the beta API.
+Using OAuth with API v3 is detailed in [this document.](oauth.md)

+For information about all the available permissions/OAuth scopes, [click here.](scopes.md)

+For information about all possible error codes returned by the API, [click here.](errors.md)

+For information on filtering searches in Fuel Rats aPI v3, [click here.](filtering.md)

 ### Available endpoints and features in Beta 1
 * Oauth